sanand0/til/README.md

 - `llms.md` has notes on LLMs, copied from `C:/Dropbox/Apps/anandblog/llms.md`.
 - `til.md` has notes on other things I've learned, copied from `C:/Dropbox/notes/@til-things-i-learned.md`.
 - `update.sh`: A shell script that copies the notes from Dropbox to the repo and commits them.
-- `convert.js`: GitHub action that converts Markdown notes into HTML + RSS using Deno.
+- `convert.js`: Converts Markdown notes until most recent Saturday midnight into weekly HTML + RSS using Deno.

 ## Running the script